Shaun Walker (journalist): Career

 Walker worked for British newspaper The Independent from 2007, and was its Moscow correspondent until 2013.
 From 2014, working for The Guardian, primarily as its Ukraine and Russia correspondent, he has extensively covered the war in Donbas.
 As of 2018 Walker was living in Budapest, Hungary.
 From 2019, he has been The Guardians central and eastern Europe correspondent.

 Walker is the author of the non-fiction books Odessa Dreams: The Dark Heart of Ukraine's Online Marriage Industry (2014) and The Long Hangover: Putin's New Russia and the Ghosts of the Past (2018).
 The Illegals: Russia's Most Audacious Spies and Their Century-Long Mission to Infiltrate the West (2025) is about the agents who lived apparently normal lives in the west as part of Soviet espionage programmes.

 Political views

-Walker has been criticised for some his pro-Russian writings prior to 2022, including a 2014 article for The Guardian entitled "I can't stop dreaming about Vladimir Putin", and his positive comments on Russia at the time of the 2018 World Cup.
+Walker has been criticised for some of his pro-Russian writings prior to 2022, including a 2014 article for The Guardian entitled "I can't stop dreaming about Vladimir Putin", and his positive comments on Russia at the time of the 2018 World Cup.
+He has also been criticized for not adequately considering the perspective of Russia and Putin in his reporting.